quickfix-j/quickfixj/README.md

 This is the official QuickFIX/J project repository.

 ## intro
-QuickFIX/J is a full featured messaging engine for the FIX protocol (FIX versions 4.0 - 5.0SP2/FIXT1.1).
+QuickFIX/J is a full featured messaging engine for the FIX protocol (FIX versions 4.0 - 5.0SP2/FIXT1.1 and FIXLatest).
 It is a 100% Java open source implementation of the popular C++ QuickFIX engine.

 The Financial Information eXchange (FIX) protocol is a messaging standard developed